 Each student interested in receiving financial assistance must submit the "Free Application for Federal Student Aid" (FAFSA).
 If the FAFSA was previously completed within the award year you must add our college to the FAFSA.
 The Financial aid office will utilize the results of the FAFSA to estimate and determine the student's financial aid eligibility.
 A student may be chosen to participate in a verification process of the information submitted on the FAFSA by the U.S. Department of Education.
 A student may be selected by the U.S. Department of Education's Central Processor (CPS) following procedures established by federal regulation.
-If, during the application process, the file is selected for "verification" by the U.S. Department of Education's Central Processor (CPS) following procedures established by federal regulation, the student and their family must submit all documents required to validate the information listed on the FAFSA application.
+If, during the application process, the file is selected for "verification" by the U.S. Department of Education's Central Processor (CPS) following must submit all documents required to validate the information listed on the FAFSA application.
 Students should refer to the www.studentaid.ed.gov website, which is sponsored by the U.S. Department of Education, for more detailed information.